 This new system utilizes upright 6-inch-diameter PVC (polyvinyl chloride) pipe with holes drilled to accommodate plants.
 Pipes can be anchored to the ground, mounted against a wall, or hung from a sturdy overhead support.
 Settling soil can be a problem, so be sure to tamp carefully as you fill the pillar.

 Pro: This DIY-friendly project can be adapted to fit almost any space.

 Con: Where winters are cold and dry, plants might not survive the winter if left in the tower.

 Footprint: This system takes up less than 1 square foot per pipe.

-Of all the systems discussed in this article, this planter is the closest thing to a traditional strawberry patch.
+Of all the systems discussed here, this planter is the closest thing to a traditional strawberry patch.
 Stacked tiers of raised beds facilitate harvesting and allow light to reach the center of the bed.
 Space plants 12 to 18 inches apart, just as you would if setting them in the ground.

 Pros: Pyramids are fairly easy to assemble, either from a kit or based on your own design.
-With room for runners, this system will work equally well for June-bearing and everbearing varieties.
-Winter protection and watering needs will be similar to those of inground plants.
+With room for runners, this system works equally well for June-bearing and everbearing varieties.
+Winter protection and watering needs are similar to those of in-ground plants.